Shop Walmart for the Best Back-to-School Deals

 Sony's flagship over-ear headphones are fitted with Dual Noise Sensor technology and up to 30 hours of battery life.
 Use the Touch Sensor controls to pause play, skip tracks, control volume, activate your voice assistant, and answer phone calls.

-Whether you're in online classes or need to write some essays, a new laptop can always come in handy during the school year.
+Whether you're in online classes or need to write some essays, a new laptop or tablet can always come in handy during the school year.

-The dazzling high definition screen shows colors accurately, and you can bend the screen a full 360 degrees to present your work for feedback or simply show off your creativity.
-Right now, this great deal is discounted for more than $150.

 Don’t let its lightweight design fool you.
 This PC is powered by the 12th Gen Evo-certified Intel processor, Samsung's most powerful available CPU yet.